-In late 2011, the Centers for Medicare & Medicaid Services (CMS) launched the Comprehensive Primary Care Initiative (CPCI), a cooperative, multi-payer effort designed to help primary care practices deliver higher quality, better coordinated, and more patient-centered care.
+In late 2011, the Centers for Medicare & Medicaid Services (CMS) launched the Comprehensive Primary Care (CPC) initiative, a cooperative, multi-payer effort designed to help primary care practices deliver higher quality, better coordinated, and more patient-centered care.

-Supported by the AAFP and made possible by the Patient Protection and Affordable Care Act (ACA), CPCI helps Medicare collaborate with commercial and state health insurance plans to provide bonus payments to primary care doctors who better coordinate patient care.
+Supported by the AAFP and made possible by the Affordable Care Act (ACA), the CPC initiative helps Medicare collaborate with commercial and state health insurance plans to provide bonus payments to primary care doctors who better coordinate patient care.
 More than 500 primary care practices are participating in the effort.
 These groups collectively represent 2,144 providers serving an estimated 313,000 Medicare beneficiaries across seven geographic areas.

-Practices began delivering enhanced primary care services through CPCI in the fall of 2012.
+Practices began delivering enhanced primary care services through the CPC initiative in the fall of 2012.
 Participating groups were selected through a competitive application process that took into account the use of health information technology, the ability to demonstrate recognition of advanced primary care delivery, and other factors.

 Letter to CMS Requesting Access to Primary Care Incentive Program Data - February 28, 2012(2 page PDF)

 Summary of the Comprehensive Primary Care Initiative - September 28, 2011(2 page PDF)

 Didn't find what you were looking for?
 Search the CPCI document archive.

 Alert: Message field is required.